Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Surfaces not properly homotopic to graphs

 We note that the above proof also applies to \Cref{prop:notgraph_borderless}.
 The 2nd compactly supported cohomology at infinity is also useful for distinguishing the proper homotopy type of some surfaces.

 \begin{example} Let $S_1$ be the genus zero surface with three ends, two of which are accumulated by compact boundary components.
-Let $S_2$ be the genus zero surface with three ends, one accumulated by compact boundary.
+Let $S_2$ be the genus zero surface with three ends, one accumulated by compact boundary components.
 By \Cref{prop:notgraph}, these two surfaces are not PHE to a graph.
 Moreover, we can distinguish their PHE types using $H^2_{c_\infty}$.
 Since $H^2_{c_\infty}(S_1; \Z) = \Z$ and $H^2_{c_\infty}(S_2; \Z) = \Z^2$, these surfaces are not PHE to each other. \end{example}

-We note that there are some alternative approaches to the problem that may be useful when considering the proper homotopy class of all surfaces.
-One can directly prove a surface with an interior puncture is not PHE to a graph using the fact that any finite tuple of homotopic curves that are not nulhomotopic in a graph intersects.
-First parameterize the puncture as $S^1 \times [0,\infty)$ and note the images of the $S^1 \times \{t\}$ are not nulhomotopic as a PHE preserves $\pi_1$.
+We note that there are some alternative approaches to the problem that may be useful when considering the proper homotopy classes of all surfaces.
+One can directly prove a surface with an interior puncture is not PHE to a graph using the fact that any finite tuple of non-nullhomotopic curves that are homotopic intersects.
+First, parameterize the puncture as $S^1 \times [0,\infty)$ and note the images of the $S^1 \times \{t\}$ are not nullhomotopic as a PHE preserves $\pi_1$.
 Since they are homotopic to each other in $S$, their images are also homotopic in the graph.
 In particular, the images of $S^1 \times \{0\}$ and $S^1 \times \{t\}$ intersect for all $t>0$, so the inverse image of the image of $S^1 \times \{0\}$ is noncompact, contradicting the properness.

-Surfaces with any interior planar ends can be ruled out using the fact that the end space compactification loses loops in the fundamental group corresponding to curves bounding the planar ends.
+Alternatively, surfaces with any interior planar ends are not PHE to a graph by the following line of reasoning: 1) proper homotopy equivalent spaces have homotopy equivalent end space compactifications, 2) a graph and its end space compactification are homotopy equivalent by the natural inclusion, and 3) the natural inclusion of a surface to its compactification is \emph{not} a homotopy equivalence since loops bounding interior punctures are killed in the compactification.
 We wonder if these ideas and compactly supported cohomology at infinity can be used to address the following problem.

 \begin{problem} Classify surfaces up to proper homotopy equivalences. \end{problem}